THE EGG IMPACT IMPACT 2024/25

 Meet Our First Trainees

-- Bilqees Khalid – A Bristol-based actor, writer, and theatre-maker passionate about theatre and child development.
+- Bilqees Khalid – Bristol-based actor, writer, and theatre-maker passionate about theatre and child development.
 She has worked with diverse children’s groups, bringing her expertise in creative storytelling.

 "I've found working at The Egg to be an incredible experience.
 The team is made up of friendly and supportive individuals, which really makes a difference.
 I’m hoping my time here will boost my confidence in collaborating with industry professionals.
 I’ve had the chance to contribute in various ways—sometimes in a pastoral role, other times assisting with directing.
 I'm looking forward to networking and finding inspiration for my personal and professional growth." — Bilqees Khalid

-DEEP DIVE & FUTURE FOCUS
+DEEP DIVE & 2025/26 FOCUS

 Impact Analysis: Key Themes